Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Oktober 2025 01.38.50 UTC
+- WIB: Rabu, 8 Oktober 2025 02.21.35 UTC
-- WITA: Rabu, 8 Oktober 2025 02.38.50 UTC
+- WITA: Rabu, 8 Oktober 2025 03.21.35 UTC
-- WIT: Rabu, 8 Oktober 2025 03.38.50 UTC
+- WIT: Rabu, 8 Oktober 2025 04.21.35 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: inspirational
+Kategori: motivational